AnnaStevensDev/TaskBoard/README.md

 # NotTrello Taskboard
 This project was created as an alternative application to a Trello taskboard.
 It was designed specifically for the LeTourneau University IT department helpdesk TV display.

-Contributers: Anna Stevens, Dayton McManus, Sammuel Adams
+Contributers: Anna Stevens, Dayton McManus, Samuel Adams

 # Tools